ManifoldScholar/manifold-docusaurus/docs/projects/preparing/md.md

 ![Markdown Image Asset](/docs/assets/projects/md-image.png)

 :::note
-<strong>Note</strong>.
 When creating a zip archive to upload into Manifold, it is better to individually select all of the files and then compress them than to simply select an entire folder on which to run the compression.
 The latter method can result in corrupted pathways that may cause ingestion errors.
 :::

-<a name="md-av"></a>
 ### Audio, Video, and iFrames

 Markdown does not have specific syntax to embed audio, video, or iFrame content, but given it's relationship to HTML, author's can inject HTML code into a Markdown document and get the expected results.
 As such, by using the same coding as described in the HTML section below, authors can include in their Markdown files [audio](/docs/projects/preparing/html.html#html-audio), [video](/docs/projects/preparing/html.html#html-video), and [iFrames](/docs/projects/preparing/html.html#html-iframe), respectively.